 Throughout the early stages of development, children are particularly vulnerable to injury.
 They lack awareness about the inherent dangers of certain objects or activities and are therefore ill-equipped to make safe choices.
 Day care facilities must adhere to licensing regulations and safety codes in order to provide an environment that does not unnecessarily endanger the well-being of the children in their care.
 While children are naturally prone to suffering some scrapes and bruises, there can be no tolerance for negligence on the part of a childcare facility or its employees.

 If your child has been injured due to the negligence of a childcare provider and their failure to observe relevant safety codes, it may be appropriate to seek financial compensation through a civil lawsuit.
-Contact the Indianapolis day care negligence attorneys of the Hankey Law Office, P.C., at 317-634-8565 to discuss your potential case.
+Contact the Indianapolis day care negligence attorneys of Hankey Marks & Crider at (317) 634-8565 to discuss your potential case.

 Common Safety Codes and Procedures

 The specific day care safety regulations vary from state-to-state, however, the intent to keep children safe from injury is universal.
 Representative requirements in the state of Indiana include:

 - Removing sharp objects from the reach of children